Meet Ryan

 TREATMENT SCHEDULED

-Ryan was scheduled to receive treatment at Our Lady of Peace Hospital in Philippines.
+Ryan was scheduled to receive treatment at Our Lady of Peace Hospital in the Philippines.
 Medical partners often provide care to patients accepted by Watsi before those patients are fully funded, operating under the guarantee that the cost of care will be paid for by donors.

 • June 13, 2026